As NYC sets broad vaccine mandate for workers, federal vaccine rules remain blocked

 "The more universal they are, the more likely employees will say 'Okay, it's time.
 I'm going to do this,'" de Blasio told MSNBC.

 But de Blasio's tenure as mayor ends at midnight on New Year's Eve.
-A spokesman for Mayor-elect Eric Adams told the New York Times Adams will evaluate the mandate and other Covid strategies after he takes office Jan.
+A spokesman for Mayor-elect Eric Adams said Adams will evaluate the mandate and other Covid strategies when he takes office Jan.
 1.

 City workers, educators and health care workers in New York City were already covered by vaccine mandates issued earlier this fall.
 More than 90% of workers in those sectors have gotten vaccinated, but the city has put thousands of city employees who refused a vaccine on unpaid leave.